Ratheshprabakar/Food-Ordering-System/README.md

    * Select the food and enter the no of items to order.
  * Once you selected all the foods, Select Cart.

+ Cart
+ * Display the total cost of your orders.
+ * Confirm your order and enjoy your food.